glazzara/vaucanson1/doc/README.txt

 - Headline news about the project can be found in the file ``NEWS`` at the root of the source tree.

+- Frequently asked questions are answered in the file ``FAQ``.

+- Some information about input and output of automata can be found in the file ``README-IO``.

 - Documentation  about the  XML  I/O  subsystem can  be  found in  the ``doc/xml`` subdirectory.